-Jochiji temple was built in 13th century and is location off the main tracks, in the forrest of Kamakura.
+Jochiji Temple was built in 13th century and is location off the main tracks, in the forest of Kamakura.
 Is is less known amongst tourists and therefore a great place for you to feel the true atmosphere of Zen simplicity.
-Next to Jochiji starts the Daibutsu hiking trail, connecting Jochiji temple and Kamakura’s Great Buddha in about an hour.
+Next to Jochiji starts the Daibutsu hiking trail, connecting Jochiji Temple and Kamakura’s Great Buddha in about an hour.

 9am – 4.30pm